contributor82/python_learning_samples/SECURITY.md

 Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
-This is just a Python learning sample.
-This is not yet completed.
-Once it is available for use.
-I will let you know.
-Till then DO NOT MAKE ANY UPDATES.
+This is just a Python learning sample branch.
+It will be updated more frequently.
+As of now, it is not available for public to make any changes.
+In case you are able to see this branch or got access somehow then DO NOT MAKE ANY UPDATES.